Septic Tank Emptying Cost

 Dishwasher tablets can contain phosphates which are harmful to the beneficial bacteria in the tank so low or no phosphate detergents are best.

-Using detergents with low phosphate will help to maintain the good bacterial levels in the tank to aid decomposition of the solid matter and prevent the drainage field being overloaded with suspended solids.
+Using detergents with low phosphate will help to maintain the good bacterial levels in the tank to aid decomposition of the solid matter and prevent the drainage field from being overloaded with suspended solids.

 This should mean that the environment inside the septic tank is optimum for breaking down the solid matter, and this should mean that the sludge will not build up quickly.